Sex Hormone Binding Globulin and Miscarriage

 Low total testosterone levels were secondary to the low SHBG.

-diabetes mellitus.
+Low concentration of SHBG was significantly correlated to the incidence of non-insulin-dependent diabetes mellitus.
 The increased incidence of diabetes was confined to the lowest quintile of SHBG values, where it was 5-fold higher than in the remaining group.
 This incidence was further increased to 8- and 11-fold in the lowest 10 and 5% of the values, respectively.
 We conclude that SHBG is a uniquely strong independent risk factor for the development of non-insulin-dependent diabetes mellitus in women.

-type 2 diabetes risk among postmenopausal women.
+Our findings suggest that SHBG may account for the inverse association between coffee consumption and type 2 diabetes risk among postmenopausal women.
 Caffeinated-coffee was positively associated with SHBG but not with sex hormones.
 Multivariable-adjusted geometric mean levels of SHBG were 26.6 nmol/L among women consuming ≥4 cups/day of caffeinated-coffee and 23.0 nmol/L among non-drinkers .
 In contrast, neither decaffeinated-coffee nor tea was associated with SHBG or sex hormones.
 Multivariable-adjusted odds ratio of type 2 diabetes for women consuming ≥4 cups/day of caffeinated-coffee compared with non-drinkers was 0.47.
 The association was largely attenuated after further adjusting for SHBG (odds ratio=0.71).

-insulin and sex hormone-binding globulin (SHBG) in women.
+There is an inverse relationship between the serum levels of insulin and sex hormone-binding globulin (SHBG) in women.
 As SHBG is not known to alter the production or metabolism of insulin, whereas insulin has been shown in vitro to decrease the synthesis of SHBG, it seems a reasonable conclusion that the predictable inverse relationship between serum insulin and SHBG indicates that insulin controls SHBG synthesis in vivo.

 SHBG level is decreased by high levels of insulin and IGF-1.